Medications and Drugs

 What is chlophedianol, dexchlorpheniramine, and pseudoephedrine (Vanacof)?

 Chlophedianol is a cough suppressant.
-It reduces the muscle spasms associated with cough reflex.
+It affects the signals in the brain that trigger cough reflex.

-Dexchlorpheniramine is an antihistamine that reduces the natural chemical histamine in the body.
+Dexchlorpheniramine is an antihistamine that reduces the effects of the natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of chlophedianol, dexchlorpheniramine, and pseudoephedrine is used to treat cough, runny nose, sneezing, and nasal congestion caused by the common cold.
+The combination of chlophedianol, dexchlorpheniramine, and pseudoephedrine is used to treat runny or stuffy nose, sneezing, itching, watery eyes, cough, and sinus congestion caused by allergies, the common cold, or the flu.

-Chlophedianol, dexchlorpheniramine, and pseudoephedrine may also be used for other purposes not listed in this medication guide.
+Chlophedianol, dexchlorpheniramine, and pseudoephedrine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of chlophedianol, dexchlorpheniramine, and pseudoephedrine (Vanacof)?